zonghan-chen/GD32F470I/README.md

 |                                      |          PWM MODE 0          |          PWM MODE 1          |
 | :----------------------------------: | :--------------------------: | :--------------------------: |
 | Condition of output the set polarity | $Value_{CNT}<Value_{preset}$ | $Value_{CNT}>Value_{preset}$ |

+## 09_ADC0_ADC1_Regular_Parallel_Mode

+1. The data receiving area of the serial port debugging tool displays the regular value of ADC0 and ADC1 by adc_value[0] and adc_value[1] every two seconds.

+(Loop execution)

+**ADC sync mode:**

+- **Free mode:** Each ADC works independently and does not interfere with each other.
+- **Routine parallel mode:** All of the ADCs convert the routine sequence parallelly at the selected external trigger of ADC0.
+- **Routine follow-up mode:** ADC0 converts the routine sequence at the selected external trigger.
+After a delay time, ADC1 converts the routine sequence.
+After another delay time, ADC2 converts the routine sequence.